 Because plan pricing will vary based on where you live, the square footage of your home, and the plan you choose, we recommend getting a quote from all three companies so you can compare coverage options and pick a plan that provides you with the best coverage within your budget.

-Read the following company reviews to learn more about the home warranty companies we recommend:
+Read the following reviews to learn more about the home warranty companies we recommend:

 Our Top Home Warranty Provider

-Liberty Home Guard (LHG) is our top-recommended home warranty provider due to its solid coverage limits, customer service, and customizable coverage.
-It holds an A- rating with the Better Business Bureau (BBB) and 4.7 out of 5 stars on Google Reviews.
-Additionally, LHG provides a 60-day workmanship guarantee on all completed repairs, giving you peace of mind that your home is fully protected.
+Liberty Home Guard (LHG) is our top-recommended home warranty provider due to its high coverage limits, excellent customer service, and customizable coverage.
+It holds 4.5 out of 5 stars on its Better Business Bureau (BBB) webpage.
+Additionally, LHG provides a 60-day workmanship guarantee on all completed repairs, twice the industry standard, giving you peace of mind that your home is fully protected.

 Liberty Home Guard Plans